New York Songlines: Bedford Street

 Corner (122 Christopher): Was The Masque, late-night 1960s coffeehouse; also Pharoah Five, tasty 1960s macrobiotic.

-106: This is the address of Lawrence Selman, a disabled neighborhood activist who has been called "the Mayor of Bedford Street."
+106: This was the address of Lawrence Selman, a disabled neighborhood activist who has been called "the Mayor of Bedford Street."
 He was the subject of an Academy Award-nominated short film.

 Twin Peaks